 If you’re having trouble finding old vet papers or changed vets, your current vet facility should be able to get into contact with that facility to update records and know what your pet might be due for or any health issues.

-Believe it or not, it can be crucial to have some sort of first aid kit as well as some form of an emergency event and/or evacuation kit for your pet(s).
+Believe it or not, it can be crucial to have some sort of first aid kit as well as an emergency event and/or evacuation kit for your pet(s) in the event of an emergency.

 Pet First Aid Kits